 \section{Introduction}

-Graphlets are small induced subgraphs a large network.
-Network motifs \citep{milo2002network} are those graphlets that occur more frequently in the data than expected.
-Graphlets and network motifs are used for many purposes, for instance: as features in machine learning \citep{shervashidze2009efficient,wu2011characterizing}, as candidates for ``functional units'' of the system represented by the graph \citep{milo2002network}, as a method to reduce the complexity of the graph \citep{koutra2015summarizing} or as a building block in community detection \citep{arenas2008motif}.
+Graphlets are small, induced subgraphs in a large network. \emph{Network motifs} \cite{milo2002network} are those graphlets that occur more frequently in the data than expected.
 To be able to conclude that such frequent subgraphs really represent meaningful aspects of the data, we must first show that they are not simply a product of chance.
 That is, a subgraph may simply be a frequent subgraph in \emph{any} random graph: a subgraph is only a \emph{motif} if its frequency is higher \emph{than expected}.

 This expectation is defined in reference to a \emph{null model}: a probability distribution over graphs.
-We determine what the expected frequency of the subgraph is under the null model, and if the observed frequency is substantially higher than this expectation, the subgraph is a motif.\footnotemark If the frequency is lower than expected, the subgraph is called an \emph{anti-motif}.
+We determine what the expected frequency of the subgraph is under the null model, and if the observed frequency is substantially higher than this expectation, the subgraph is a motif.

-The choice of null model is an important aspect of the analysis.
-Consider the case explored by \cite{carstens2013motifs}, where the data is directed and acyclic (for example, a citation graph).
-If the null model allows graph cycles, then any small graph containing a cycle will be an \emph{anti-motif}: it is likely to occur in the data, but it does not occur at all.
-Such a result shows only that the data is acyclic, and obscures any deeper structure.
-A model for random acyclic graphs will fit the data better, and will allow us to explore deeper structure.
-This shows the role of the null model: the better we model the \emph{known} structure in the data, the better we can expose the \emph{unknown} structure.

-However, there is usually no efficient way to compute the expected frequency of a subgraph under a null model.
-The most common approach is to generate a large number of random graphs, say 1000, from the null model and compare the frequencies of the subgraph in the graphs in this sample to its frequency in the data \citep{milo2002network}.
+Unfortunately, there is usually no efficient way to compute the expected frequency of a subgraph under the null model.
+The most common approach generates a large number of random graphs from the null model and compares the frequencies of the subgraph in this sample to its frequency in the data \cite{milo2002network}.
 This means that any resources invested in extracting the motifs from the data must be invested again 1000 times to find out which subgraphs are motifs.